 6. Mid-summer sunrise at Avebury's Main Cove in 2009.

-White tapes were carefully placed against the sides of Covestone 1 and parallel to the Cove’s axis.
-In a further attempt to align with this stone, a few menus from the Red Lion pub were also positioned parallel to it, although their contribution to the research was minimal.
+White tapes were placed against the sides of Covestone 1 and parallel to the Cove’s axis.
+Also, a few menus from the Red Lion pub were parallel to it, although their contribution to the research was minimal.

-With all the necessary preparations in place, including the tapes and menus and a camera poised for action, the Druid and I eagerly awaited the sun's ascent.
-We were filled with anticipation.
+With all necessary preparations in place - tapes and menus and camera poised for action - the Druid and I eagerly awaited the sun's ascent.

 I got the photograph I wanted and put it on the front cover of a leaflet, which I produced and presented to the six major libraries in 2010, “The Real Avebury” ISBN 978-0-95533012-6-1.

 The photograph proves that the Cove aims about five degrees further north than the solstice.
-And since the northernmost moonrise at Major Standstill is about nine degrees further north than the solstice, the Cove is aimed midway between the two.
-The Druid conveniently marks this 18.61-year event.
+And since the northernmost moonrise at Major Standstill is a further nine degrees north, the Cove is aimed midway between the two.
+The Druid conveniently marks the position of the 18.61-year moonrise.

-During a standstill, the moon swings wildly from north to south around every fortnight for six months to produce several chances for photography.
+During a standstill, the moon swings wildly from north to south around every fortnight for several months to produce several chances for photography.
 Weather permitting, of course!

-During these critical six months, the moon will also display its southern-most moonrises.
-The southern-most rising moon - Azimuth 140/141, on a flat horizon, proves Avebury's West Kennet Avenue of paired stones as a female connection to the timber and stone circle known as the Sanctuary.
+The southernmost rising moon - Azimuth 140/141, over a flat horizon, proves Avebury's West Kennet Avenue of paired stones as a female connection to the timber and stone circle known as the Sanctuary.

 The southernmost moonset from the East Kennet long barrow, where the moon descends into an extensive valley, should also be worth photographing - Azimuth 220.